On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Approximability of Standard OT

+The complexity of GEM-OT is the total of $O(n^2)$ for the PROJ() algorithm and the complexity of GEM-UOT for the specified $\tau$ in the algorithm.
+By Corollary \ref{acceGD_complexity1}, which establishes the complexity of GEM-UOT under the assumptions (A1-A3), we conclude that the complexity of GEM-OT under (A1-A2) (where (A3) is naturally satisfied by our choice of $\tau$) is $\widetilde{O}\big( {\kappa} {n^2} \big)$. \end{proof}

-\begin{remark} The best known complexities in the literature of OT are respectively $\widetilde{O}(\frac{n^2}{\varepsilon^2})$\footnote{$\widetilde{O}()$ excludes the logarithmic terms in the complexity.} \citep{Dvurechensky-2018-Computational}, $\widetilde{O}(\frac{n^{2.5}}{\varepsilon})$ \citep{Dvurechensky-2018-Computational}, and $\widetilde{O}(\frac{n^{2} \sqrt{r}}{\varepsilon})$ \citep{lin2019efficient} (where $r$ is a complex constant of the Bregman divergence).
-We highlight that the complexity in Theorem \ref{gem_ot1} is the first to achieve logarithmic dependence on $\varepsilon^{-1}$. \end{remark} Theorem \ref{OT_solution_approx} would elucidate the tuning of $\tau$, which has been a heuristic process in all prior work, such that the transportation plan of $\UOT_{\KL}(\aA, \bB)$ well respects the original structure of that of $\OT(\aA, \bB)$.
+\begin{remark} The best-known complexities in the literature of OT are respectively $\widetilde{O}(n^{2.5})$ \citep{6979027} for finding exact solution, and $\widetilde{O}(\frac{n^2}{\varepsilon})$ \citep{pmlr-v206-luo23a, yilingxie2023accelerated_pdasgd} for finding the $\varepsilon$-approximate solution.
+We highlight that the complexity in Theorem \ref{gem_ot1} is the first to achieve logarithmic dependence on $\varepsilon^{-1}$ to obtain the $\varepsilon$-approximate solution, while still enjoying better dependence on $n$ than the exact solver \citep{6979027}.
+As the prevalent entropy-regularized methods to approximate OT \citep{pmlr-v206-luo23a, altschuler2017near, dvurechensky2018computational} have been known to suffer from numerical instability and blurring issues \citep{zhou2023efficient}, GEM-OT can emerge as a practical solver for OT specialized in the high-accuracy regime \citep{dong2020study}. \end{remark} Theorem \ref{OT_solution_approx} would elucidate the tuning of $\tau$, which has been a heuristic process in all prior work, such that the transportation plan of $\UOT_{\KL}(\aA, \bB)$ well respects the original structure of that of $\OT(\aA, \bB)$.
 Furthermore, we provide a novel recipe for OT retrieval from UOT, which combines Theorem \ref{OT_solution_approx} with a low-cost post-process projection step and can be integrated with any UOT solver beside GEM-UOT as considered in this paper.